munich-quantum-toolkit/predictor/UPGRADING.md

 Starting with this release, MQT Predictor no longer supports x86 macOS systems.
-This step is necessary to ensure compatibility with PyTorch.
-Furthermore, this coincides with GitHub removing the `macos-13` runners from their infrastructure. x86 macOS systems are no longer tested in our CI.
+This step is necessary to ensure compatibility with PyTorch. x86 macOS systems are no longer tested in our CI.

 ## [2.3.0] - 2025-07-29